Home Blog GDPR Compliance for Fintech Startups: A Comprehensive Guide

 Data Breach Notification

-In the event of a personal data breach, FinTech startups are required to notify the relevant supervisory authority within 72 hours of becoming aware of the breach, unless the breach is unlikely to result in a risk to the rights and freedoms of individuals.
+In the event of a personal data breach, FinTech startups are required to notify the relevant supervisory authority within 72 hours of becoming aware of the breach, as part of reporting breaches under GDPR, unless the breach is unlikely to result in a risk to the rights and freedoms of individuals.
+Recovery and response processes should also support customer rights requests after an incident so the business can continue meeting its GDPR obligations.
 Additionally, if the breach is likely to result in a high risk to the rights and freedoms of individuals, the FinTech startup must also inform the affected data subjects without undue delay.

 Appointing a Data Protection Officer (DPO)

 The GDPR mandates the appointment of a Data Protection Officer (DPO) in certain circumstances, such as when the core activities of the FinTech startup involve regular and systematic monitoring of data subjects on a large scale or the processing of sensitive data on a large scale.
-The DPO is responsible for overseeing the organization's compliance with the GDPR, providing advice and guidance, and serving as a point of contact for supervisory authorities and data subjects.
+The Data Protection Officer role is responsible for overseeing the organization’s compliance with the GDPR, often helping monitor gdpr compliance requirements across the business, providing advice and guidance, and serving as a point of contact for supervisory authorities and data subjects.

 Conducting Data Protection Impact Assessments (DPIAs)

 FinTech startups are required to conduct Data Protection Impact Assessments (DPIAs) for any high-risk processing activities that are likely to result in a high risk to the rights and freedoms of individuals.
-A DPIA is a structured process that evaluates the potential risks associated with data processing activities and identifies appropriate measures to mitigate those risks.
+A DPIA is a structured process that evaluates the potential risks associated with data processing activities and identifies appropriate measures to mitigate those risks, especially for automated decision making in high-risk use cases such as credit scoring and fraud detection.
+These privacy impact assessments should also account for human oversight and the impact on data subject rights.

 Ensuring Vendor and Third-Party Compliance